ethanokamura/perfectline/src/content/linked-list/node.md

 Keeping track of the next and previous node will help us navigate through our list!

-Doubly linked linked list support traversal in both directions and operations at either end so it makes sense to have pointers to both ends of the list (`head` and `tail`)
+Doubly linked linked list supports traversal in both directions and operations at either end so it makes sense to have pointers to both ends of the list (`head` and `tail`)

 Here's what our `Node` looks like
 ```cpp